-Ok, now that you’ve soaked up all that aesthetic bliss, let’s talk about the first big reason to install a Lantern Roof: natural light entry.
+Ok, now that you’ve soaked up all the aesthetics, let’s talk about the first big reason to install a Lantern Roof: natural light entry.

-Because of your new Lantern Roof’s elevated, multi-surfaced anatomy, it is able to capture light from numerous directions.
-This means that you will receive a more consistent supply of those delicious sun beams than you would with a skylight or flat roof.
+Because of your new Lantern Roof’s elevated, multi-surfaced structure, it is able to capture light from numerous directions.
+This means that you will receive a more consistent supply of light than you would from a skylight or flat roof.

-“But why do I want so much light in my home?” you may wonder, “what’s in it for ME”.
+“But why do I want so much light in my home?” you may wonder, “what’s in it for me?”.
 We’re glad you asked.
-The list of benefits of spending time in a sunlit area is so long it could probably cover the entire surface area of your lantern roof.

 Let’s get something out in the open, it’s ok to be a bit superficial.

 Sure, maybe you want a Lantern Roof for the various vitamin boosts and hormone regulations that come with your now frequent natural light exposure, or maybe you like the idea of a roof that performs to a market-leading level and offers you unsurpassed technical security (more on that later).

 Maybe that’s what you tell people anyway.
 But maybe, maybe, the main reason you want a Lantern Roof is because of that unrivalled wow factor it provides, and that’s ok.
 It’s ok to allow that smug smile to cross your face when you see that jealous look in the eye of an unsuspecting house guest.
 We won’t tell anyone.